dsouzaj98/Clustering_Stocks/README.md

 ![banner](Images/usvchina.jpg)

 ## Introduction
-In this project, I will use KMeans Clustering to guess whether a company is based in the U.S. or China based on their stock price information.
+In this project, I used KMeans Clustering to guess whether a company is based in the U.S. or China based on their stock price information.

-The stock price data I used was gathered by Yahoo Finance and it included daily data from Jan 1, 2017 to Aug 24, 2020.
-The columns included Date, Open Price, Close Price, Adjusted Close, High, Low, and Volume.
+The stock price data I used was gathered by Yahoo Finance and it included daily data for 30 companies from Jan 1, 2017 to Aug 24, 2020.
+The data was gathered form the New York and Honk Kong stock exchanges.
+This data included Date, Open Price, Close Price, Adjusted Close, High, Low, and Volume.

 Using a dictionary of Chinese and American companies, I extracted the open and close prices to create a daily movement of the stock price.
+There were some missing points for a few Chinese companies so I replaced those values in the movement table with the average movement for that company.

 ## Company Average Movements